brown-ccv/volume-data-converter/README.md

 ```

 - There is an example grid file located in the `resources\grid-data` folder
-- The `osom_data_file` is the resulting osom-nc file fomr the `erddap_query` command.
+- The `osom_data_file` is the resulting osom-nc file from the `erddap_query` command.
 - `data_descriptor` is one of the variables in the erddap data base.
-- When the osom-nc files respresent multiple time frames ( i.e data representing different hours in a day ), the data is store in an 1D-array. `time_frames` argument specify the time frame you want to convert into volume viewer data.
+- When the osom-nc files respresent multiple time frames ( i.e data representing different hours in a day ), the data is stored in an 1D-array.
+The `time_frames` argument specify the time frame you want to convert into volume viewer data.
 By default, it will convert all the available time frames.
-- Some datasets are multilayered.
-The `layer` argument let you specify if the dataset has only one  (`surface`, `bottom`) or multiple (`all`) layers
+- Some datasets are multi-layered.
+The `layer` argument lets you specify if the dataset has only one layer (`surface`, `bottom`) or multiple layers (`all`).
-- `to_texture_atlas` set to True will convert the nc files into a 2D png texture atlas that can be readed by the [aframe volume viewer](https://github.com/brown-ccv/react-volume-viewer).
+- `to_texture_atlas` set to True will convert the nc files into a 2D png texture atlas that can be read by the [aframe volume viewer](https://github.com/brown-ccv/react-volume-viewer).

 #### Important for Desktop volume viewer for Mac Users